Scrappy Irish Chain Tablerunner quilt tutorial

 love taking a photo without much light so you can really see the quilting.
 I didn’t do anything fancy, just some simple meandering and squiggles.The Scrappy 9 Patch Irish Chain Tablerunner is the perfect size for out on the deck.

-FREE TUTORIAL FOR THE SCRAPPY 9 PATCH TABLE RUNNER
+FREE PDF SCRAPPY 9 PATCH RUNNER

 I thought I would share this photo of my 9 Patch Irish Chain tablerunner that I used a Photoshop action on.
 I have been buying and using Photoshop actions from PanosFX for years.
 Recently I purchased a couple new ones.
 If you have Photoshop he has quite a few free actions.
 This is the Cartoon action and I’ve been having a lot of fun with it.